usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 - 1 completed rubric + feedback memo per case reviewed
 - Participate in feedback exchange

----

-#### Phase 4: Final team reflections
+## Phase 4: Final team reflections

-**Objective:** The goal of Phase 4 is to create space for teams to reflect on their full capstone journey, not to defend a product, but to learn from the process, each other, and the feedback loop.
+**Objective:** The goal of Phase 4 is to create space for teams to reflect on their full LDA journey, not to defend a product, but to learn from the process, each other, and the feedback loop.
 Teams will revisit their discovery and case study work, discuss how their submission was evaluated by peers, and explore their own role as evaluators.

 This phase emphasizes: